CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Abstract

 \section{Abstract}

-Unsupervised graph representation learning is a non-trivial topic for graph data.
-The success of contrastive learning in the unsupervised representation learning of structured data inspires similar attempts on the graph.
-The current unsupervised graph representation learning and pre-training using the contrastive loss are mainly based on the contrast between handcrafted augmented graph data.
-However, the graph data augmentation is still not well-explored due to the uncontrollable invariance.
-In this paper, we propose a novel collaborative graph neural networks contrastive learning framework ({\our}), which uses multiple graph encoders to observe the graph.
-Features observed from different views act as the graph augmentation for contrastive learning between graph encoders, which avoid inducing any perturbation to guarantee the invariance. {\our} can handle both graph-level and node-level representation learning.
-Extensive experiments demonstrate the advantages of {\our} in unsupervised graph representation learning and the non-necessity of handcrafted data augmentation composition for graph representation learning.
-Our code are available at: \href{https://www.dropbox.com/sh/wvtozzr7bvlwidi/AACog-sSUgYSOn0MXAvPO0qCa?dl=0}{Clickable link}\footnote{https://www.dropbox.com/sh/wvtozzr7bvlwidi/AACog-sSUgYSOn0MXAvPO0qCa?dl=0}.
+Unsupervised graph representation learning is a non-trivial topic.
+The success of contrastive methods in the unsupervised representation learning on structured data inspires similar attempts on the graph.
+Existing graph contrastive learning (GCL) aims to learn the invariance across multiple augmentation views, which renders it heavily reliant on the handcrafted graph augmentations.
+However, inappropriate graph data augmentations can potentially jeopardize such invariance.
+In this paper, we show the potential hazards of inappropriate augmentations and then propose a novel Collaborative Graph Contrastive Learning framework (CGCL).
+This framework harnesses multiple graph encoders to observe the graph.
+Features observed from different encoders serve as the contrastive views in contrastive learning, which avoids inducing unstable perturbation and guarantees the invariance.
+To ensure the collaboration among diverse graph encoders, we propose the concepts of asymmetric architecture and complementary encoders as the design principle.
+To further prove the rationality, we utilize two quantitative metrics to measure the assembly of CGCL respectively.
+Extensive experiments demonstrate the advantages of CGCL in unsupervised graph-level representation learning and the potential of collaborative framework.
+The source code for reproducibility is available at \url{https://github.com/zhangtia16/CGCL}